ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/reports-saving-reusing-settings.md

 - Select a saved settings entry from the list, and choose the **Edit** action to modify a saved settings entry.

 > [!Important]
 > Consider the name that you give a saved settings entry.
-If you create a saved settings entry for all users, and you give it the same name as an existing saved settings entry that is assigned to a specific user only, then that user will not be able to use the saved settings entry that is assigned to everyone.
+Pokud vytvoříte uloženou položku nastavení pro všechny uživatele a přiřadíte jí stejný název jako existující položka nastavení přiřazená pouze určitému uživateli, nebude moci tento uživatel použít uloženou položku nastavení přiřazenou všem.
 In the **Saved Settings** section on the request page, the user will see two saved settings entries with the same name.
 However, no matter which option they choose, the user-specific saved settings entry will be used.

 > [!NOTE]
 > The Saved Settings feature is available only on reports where the [SaveValues property](/dynamics365/business-central/dev-itpro/developer/properties/devenv-savevalues-property) of the report's request page is set to **Yes**.
 The **SaveValues** property is set in the development environment.